VOLUNTEER WITH US

 – Where is KRMEF located?

-- What should I pack?
+– What should I pack?
 Bring some comfortable clothes for volunteering and any toiletries or medication you will need.
 In summer it can get quite hot, with lots of rain, so a poncho or rain jacket is a good idea.
 In winter it is quite cold in the evenings, so a fleece or down jacket is suggested.
 Nepali custom for women is to keep their shoulders and legs (above the knee) covered, also not to wear low-cut shirts.
 For men, long shorts are acceptable.
+We are at the base of the Champadevi Mountain, which is a popular hiking trail so pack good shoes if you have an adventurous side.

 – How much money should I bring?